 Tutorial 14: HuggingFace Integration

-Prerequisites: Tensors, Modules, and Graph Builder.
+Prerequisites: Tensors, Modules, Graph Builder, and (for the fine-tune walkthrough) Training and Multi-GPU DDP.
 Familiarity with HuggingFace Transformers helps but is not required.

 Quick start

-Inside an existing flodl project (one scaffolded with fdl init):
+Inside an existing flodl project (one scaffolded with fdl init), fdl add flodl-hf exposes two modes that you can combine.

-fdl add flodl-hf # scaffolds ./flodl-hf/ side crate
+fdl add flodl-hf --playground # try it: drops ./flodl-hf/ sandbox crate

-fdl classify # runs a live AutoModel classifier
+fdl flodl-hf classify # runs a real fine-tune via AutoModel

 Scaffolding a fresh project with HuggingFace included from day one: